rohanjoshi15/ros2/README.md

 > Place your `.cpp` files in the `src` folder of your package.

 ---
+## To run the example code use this
+- ros2 launch number_square launch_nodes.py
+---
 ## Nodes

 A **Node** is the smallest running process in ROS 2.